cksource/ckeditor-cs-on-premises-infrastructure/aws/ecs/README.md

 ### Database
 Databases are running in an isolated network (no in/out internet access) with backup and encryption enabled.
 MySQL (RDS Aurora) is running on R5 large instances.
-Redis (ElastiCache cluster) is running on T3 large instances.
+Redis (ElastiCache cluster) is running on M5 large instances.

 ### S3
-Private encrypted bucket for editor files.
+Private encrypted bucket for editor and easy image files.

 ### VPC
 Including three subnets: